Abbie C. B. Robinson

-Abigail ("Abbie") Colburn Ballou Robinson (September 18, 1828 – February 18, 1893) was an American political writer and editor of the Green Bay Advocate.
+Abigail Colburn Ballou Robinson (September 18, 1828 – February 18, 1893) was an American political writer and editor of the Green Bay Advocate.

 Early life and family

 Abigail Colburn Ballou was born in Woonsocket, Rhode Island, on September 18, 1828.
 Her father was George Colburn Ballou (1798-1876), a cousin of Rev. Hosea Ballou and of President James A. Garfield's mother, Eliza Ballou.
 Her mother's maiden name was Ruth Eliza Aldrich (1801–1873).

 She had four siblings: Celia Ann Ballou Arnold (1825-1906), Oliver Aldrich Ballou (1827-1827), Alpha Bartlett Ballou Brown (1830-1884), and David Ballou (1833-1908).

 George C. Ballou, a Universalist, opened a Woonsocket spinning mill in 1829.
 He later bought control of several mills, and acquired a huge amount of farming lands.
 He died a millionaire.

 She was a woman of ideas quite in advance of her time, brought up, as her ancestors had been, under the Quaker system of repression.
 The daughter inherited from both parents most desirable qualities of devotion, courage and mental strength.

 She was educated in her native town and in New England boarding-schools.
 She studied music in Boston and spent three years in Warren Seminary, Rhode Island.
 She took the regular course in the institute in Pittsfield, Massachusetts.